All Episodes

 No, I didn't ever send or receive.

-Either of those chains included contained information that was top secret at the time they were sent.
+Either of those chains included, contained information that was top secret at the time they were sent.

-Thirty-six of those chains contained secret information at the time.
+36 of those chains contained secret information at the time.

 Well, that was contradicted too.

-And I have to add, even if I'd had two devices, uh, which is obviously permitted, many people do that, you would still have to put the responsibility where it belongs, which is on the official.
+And I have to add, even if I'd had two devices, which is obviously permitted, many people do that, you would still have to put the responsibility where it belongs, which is on the official.

-Oh, I should have been smarter, I should have well turns out she had three devices.
+Well, it turns out she had three devices.

-And on top of that, it turns out to be even more complicated, as Comey said, that she used several different servers and administrators of those servers during her four years at the State Department, and let me continue, used numerous mobile devices to view and to send email on that personal domain.
+And on top of that, it turns out to be even more complicated, as Comey said, that she used several different servers and administrators of those servers during her four years at the State Department.

 She lied again as new servers equipped were employed, old servers taken out of service, stored, decommissioned in various ways.

-And uh for example, you know, remember, and then you gotta go back to.
+And for example, you know, remember, and then you got to go back to, she keeps saying the same thing.

 Well, I have 30, 55,000 pages of emails.

-Okay, that's 30,000 that they they decided to hand over, 32,000.
+Okay, that's 30,000 that they decided to hand over, 32,000.

-There's just as many that they decided to delete on their own, which is with another shock here, because a lot of those emails ended up being recovered, were among those that were deleted.
+There's just as many that they decided to delete on their own, which is another shock here, because a lot of those emails ended up being recovered, were among those that were deleted.

 In other words, they found classified material in the deleted emails that they were able to recover, and they gave no indication that they recovered all of them.